How to point your domain or subdomain to an external website provider like Wix, Weebly, Shopify, Squarespace

 If your provider is not listed, search their knowledge base or documentation for “DNS configuration” or “Connect domain” to find the correct instructions.
 If you have trouble finding the correct values to use, you need to ask the provider for help obtaining them.

 Take a read over this article to learn how to edit your DNS settings.
-It shows you how to find where to configure your DNS even if you’re not using Plesk to manage the records.
-In that article, look specifically for the A record section and take a quick read through it.
+It describes how to configure your DNS.
+In that article, look specifically for the A record section and WWW record section, and take a quick read through it.

 Jordan Schelew